-What happens if I smoke in a public space?
+What happens if I smoke/vape in a public space?

 You could face a penalty from by-law enforcement.
 The fine is a minimum of $25 and a maximum of $2,000 per offence, and in default of payment, a maximum of 30 days in jail.

-How do I report smoking in a public space?
+How do I report smoking/vaping in a public space?

-Until federal legislation comes into effect on Oct.
-17, 2018, it is still against the law to possess, use, or sell recreational cannabis.
+Federal legislation came into effect on Oct.
+17, 2018, legalizing recreational cannabis.

 What are the age restrictions for cannabis?

 The provincial government has set the legal age for cannabis use, purchase, cultivation, and possession in Nova Scotia at 19.

 In Nova Scotia, adults 19 years of age or older can grow up to four plants per household.
 Note the legislation stipulates it’s per household and not per person.
 Therefore, it is irrelevant how many people live in a household.

 In the urban and suburban areas of the municipality, plants will have to be grown inside or in a detached structure, like a shed or greenhouse, to help ensure public safety and to mitigate the potential impact of the smell of the plants interfering with a neighbour’s enjoyment of their own property.